DanielFGray/tekup/README.md

 username       teknik.io username
 api_key        teknik.io api key
-expire_length  same as -e flag above do_not_track   asks teknik.io not to log the upload verbose_level  must be a number clipboard      must be 1 or true
+expire_length  same as -e flag above do_not_track   boolean, asks teknik.io not to log the upload verbose_level  must be a number clipboard      boolean
 ```

 If `~/.config/tekup/log` is a writeable file tekup will always ask for a deletion key and log it in that file.